 - Future Of Data Science And Data Scientists

-Before we discuss about why one should consider Data Science as a career option, let’s take a look at some of the recent trends in Data Science.
+Before we discuss why one should consider Data Science as a career option, let’s take a look at some of the recent trends in Data Science.
 This would further strengthen the argument.

 Recent Trends in the Data Science Industry